casper-network/ceps/text/0075-fast-sync.md

 secure manner.
 The trusted hash enables secure download of the latest block header.
 That header contains the hash of the database state.
-Using that database hash, nodes download the database state in a BitTorent-like manner.
+Using that database hash, nodes download the database state in a BitTorrent-like manner.
 After that nodes execute blocks.
 When they have caught up to the current *era* they run the consensus algorithm.

 ## Reference-level explanation